-She learned about the College of Textiles from a family friend, whose brother was a Centennial Scholar, and her school counselors encouraged her to apply for the Centennial Scholarship.
+She learned about the Wilson College of Textiles from a family friend, whose brother was a Centennial Scholar, and her school counselors encouraged her to apply for the Centennial Scholarship.

-“I chose the College of Textiles because it is a perfect combination of both a large and a small school,” she said.
-“I’m known to want to have my cake and eat it too, so going to school at a large university provides me with job and internship opportunities, while the smaller, family-like College of Textiles help me gain personal connections and relationships that will benefit me in the future.”
+“I chose the Wilson College of Textiles because it is a perfect combination of both a large and a small school,” she said.
+“I’m known to want to have my cake and eat it too, so going to school at a large university provides me with job and internship opportunities, while the smaller, family-like Wilson College of Textiles help me gain personal connections and relationships that will benefit me in the future.”

 In high school, Henson participated in chorus, Beta Club, student council, travel volleyball and community theater, and served as a Key Club officer.
 She was deeply involved with her church, raising over $3,000 for Rise Against Hunger, and with Girl Scouts — for her Gold Award project, she created a program called “Girls CAN do STEM,” which aimed to teach young women about the opportunities available in the science, technology, engineering and math fields.
 She also attended the Governor’s School of North Carolina, a summer residential program for academically gifted high school students.